 However, not nearly the lengthy process happens when it is a brand new customer with a brand new account.

 Q: A question came in from Bahrain saying that they have a platform database that is a commercial registration portal, run by the government.
-So you basically, you can enter the business registration number, and you get the information you need according to this comment.
+So basically, you can enter the business registration number, and you get the information you need according to this comment.

 A: For beneficial ownership information, different jurisdictions have different resources for accessing information.
 In the U.S., corporate formation is controlled at the state level, not the federal level.

-Different states have different levels of data, and in my experience, they all have some type of an online portal where you can search for the existence of a business, but very few of them have any kind of information about who actually owns that business.
+Different states have different levels of data, and in my experience, they all have some type of online portal where you can search for the existence of a business, but very few of them have any kind of information about who actually owns that business.

 We typically would check for the good standing of a business entity, through the Secretary of State, which is the typical government office of each state that controls corporate formation or keeps track of them.